PardoAlejo/MovieCuts/README.md

 # Data

+**PLEASE READ!**

+Currently the links are under maitenance.
+It will take a couple of days to be fixed.
+If you are interested in the data fill the Google form below, and in a couple of days I'll send directly to you the updated links to downlaod the data.

 ## Videos and Annotations:

 *VIDEOS*: To request access to the videos, please fill up [this form](https://forms.gle/FUNnZ8wpYRCspTJq9), agree with all the terms and you will receive and email with a link to access the data.